LauriESB/java-programming-mooc-I/README.md

 </div>

-## This is one of the two repositories made to track my progress on University of Helsinki’s MOOCFI on Java Programming.
+## this is one of the two repositories made to track my progress on University of Helsinki’s MOOCFI on Java Programming.

 <br>

-> [!NOTE]
+> [!IMPORTANT]
-> It's important to notice that the course has been split up in two individual courses:
+> the exercises are tested using their automatic testing service Test My Code + NetBeans. the course has been divided in two individual parts:

 ```
 Java Programming I (Part 1 to 7)